Preparing your business for UK CBAM

 Non-compliance

-CBAM penalties for late submission of returns and late payments will likely be aligned with the penalty points system recently introduced for VAT.
+The government confirms that CBAM penalties for late submission of returns and late payments will align with the VAT penalty points system as far as possible.

 Where CBAM liability applies, CBAM-related paper or digital records must be kept for six years.
 These could be invoices and carbon price and emissions information.
 Failure to keep records and general non-compliance, such as late registration and failure to provide information, will result in penalties.